 Create your own “nurse connect” event, where local nurses and APNs share advice, vent, give insight, and — by default — network.
 Go to a site like NextDoor and find your community.
 Post a coffee hour at a local spot and see who shows up.
 If it’s a success, you can even start to meet monthly.

-Online Networking Strategies: Social Media Can Help You Get the Job
+Online Networking: 5 Strategies for Using Social Media to Help You Get a Job

 When nearly everyone has a smartphone in their pocket, online networking has become an important way for people to connect with peers in their industries, as well as to grow and maintain their existing professional relationships.
 Here are some tips to help you get the most out of your online networking efforts.